Back to: Australia's welfare snapshots

 improvised dwelling: Dwelling not designed for human habitation or considered unfit for human habitation.
 May include shacks, sheds, cabins, boats or tents.

-Income test: Test to determine an individual’s eligibility for the full or part-rate of a government payment, based on their earnings from work, investments and/or substantial assets.
+income test: Test to determine an individual’s eligibility for the full or part-rate of a government payment, based on their earnings from work, investments and/or substantial assets.

 Index of Relative Socio-Economic Disadvantage: One of the set of Socio-Economic Indexes for Areas for ranking the average socioeconomic conditions of the population in an area.
 Summarises attributes of the population such as low income, low educational attainment, high unemployment and jobs in relatively unskilled occupations.

 informal carer: Person who provides unpaid assistance or supervision to someone – usually family and friends – who needs help because of disability, physical or mental health condition, end-of-life health condition or old age, with assistance being ongoing, or likely to be ongoing, for at least 6 months.
-In the Australian Bureau of Statistics Survey of Disability, Ageing and Carers, informal assistance may include where small amounts of money, or payments for expenses incurred, are paid to the carer by the person that they care for, or where assistance is received from family or friends who are living in the same household, whether or not the carer is paid.
+In the Australian Bureau of Statistics Survey of Disability, Ageing and Carers, informal assistance may include instances where small amounts of money, or payments for expenses incurred, are paid to the carer by the person that they care for, or where assistance is received from family or friends who are living in the same household, whether or not the carer is paid.
+See also primary carer.

-informal childcare: Non-regulated care that may be paid or unpaid.
+informal child care: Non-regulated care that may be paid or unpaid.
 May include care provided by grandparents, other relatives, other people, and other child minding services.

-instant scratch tickets: Commonly known as ‘scratchies’, where a player scratches a coating off the ticket to identify whether the ticket is a winner.
+instant scratch tickets: Commonly known as “scratchies”, where a player scratches a coating off the ticket to identify whether the ticket is a winner.

 intercountry adoption: Adoption of a child or children from countries other than Australia with which Australia has an official adoption program, who may be legally placed for adoption, but who generally have had no previous contact with the adoptive parents.
 There are two categories of intercountry adoptions – Hague adoption and bilateral adoption.
 See also Hague adoption and bilateral adoption.